mairabermeo/ColorStack-QC-Website/README.md

 # ColorStack-QC-Website

 Authors:
+Maira Bermeo
+Jude Marryshow
+Faiza Khan
+Hanya Rizvi

+Purpose:
-We built a website for ColorStack @ QC.
+We built a website for ColorStack at Queens College.